 Each of our subsidiaries has its own quality assurance departments.
-The quality assurance department of each subsidiary plays a role to supervise the R&D, manufacturing, procurement, quality control, sales and marketing, and plant construction of its own subsidiary under the guidance of relating regulations and guidelines.
-Regular trainings or seminars are organized among QA departments of each subsidiary to share and exchange knowledge and experiences.
+The quality assurance department of each subsidiary plays a role to supervise the R&D, manufacturing, procurement, quality control, sales and marketing, logistics and plant construction of its own subsidiary under the guidance of relating regulations and guidelines.
+Regular trainings or seminars are organized among quality assurance departments of each subsidiary to share and exchange knowledge and experiences.

-Sinovac has built a detailed pharmacovigilance system.
+Sinovac has built a pharmacovigilance system.
 Pharmacovigilance system includes organization structure, documentation, working procedures and SOPs.
 The organization structure indicates staff and relevant responsibilities.
-According to requirements of competent authorities, we have reported the severe Adverse Event Following Immunization in time, and reported AEFI cases regularly.
-We summarize and analyze all safety information coming from post-marketing surveillance, phase IV clinical trials, safety studies and literatures, to make the risk-benefit evaluation annually, and to submit the PSUR(Periodic Safety Update Reports) to competent authorities regularly.
-Meanwhile, we are required to assist competent authorities to investigate on the AEFIs and provide the required information.
+According to requirements of authorities, we report the severe Adverse Event Following Immunization, or AEFI, in time and regularly.
+We summarize and analyze all safety information coming from post-marketing surveillance, phase IV clinical trials, safety studies and literatures, to make the risk-benefit evaluation annually, and to submit the PSUR (Periodic Safety Update Reports) to authorities regularly.
+Meanwhile, we are required to assist authorities to investigate on the AEFIs and provide the information as required.